computermaster0101/ssh-vpn/README.md

 <pre>
 This script is used to tunnel to a remote network, not just a remote machine.
-It was creating using Ubuntu 16.04.
+Development and testing was done on Ubuntu 16.04 desktop with an Ubuntu 16.04 server.

 There must be a cert provided for connection, either embeded in the script or on the filesystem.
+When executed, this script will generate a server configuration script, send it to the server for execution, create the local routes and adapters, then establish the tunnel.
+Once the tunnel is broken using ctrl+c the script will reverse server configurations, delete the server configuration file, and delete the tun adapters.
+Aside from having a private certificate to access the server, there should be no addtional setup to make this virtual private network tunnel work (depending on linux distro).

 tunClient.sh (presented with defaults)
                              (-s | --server "DEFAULT")?